input-output-hk/mithril/docs/runbook/maintain-cardano-min-versions-file/README.md

 ## Introduction

-The [cardano-min-versions.json](../../../cardano-min-versions.json) file, which specifies the minimum supported versions of the Cardano node for Mithril signers and facilitates the verification of compatibility for the Cardano networks.
+The [networks.json](../../../networks.json) file specifies the minimum supported versions of the Cardano node for Mithril signers and facilitates the verification of compatibility for the Cardano networks.

 ## Maintaining the file